src-d/guide/talent/career_development.md

 Senior Engineers (II) have outstanding performance and higher expertise in some important areas.

+#### Senior Engineer III

+Senior Engineers (III) have a long track of success as engineers within the company and are able to provide technical steering on large parts of our projects.

 #### Distinguished Engineer

 Distinguished Engineer is reserved for Senior Engineers with outstanding expertise in a